Kerry Carpenter Player Props: Tigers vs. Angels

 Kerry Carpenter At The Plate

-- Carpenter has eight doubles, a triple, 11 home runs and 15 walks while hitting .271.
+- Carpenter is hitting .266 with eight doubles, a triple, 11 home runs and 16 walks.

-- He has gone deep in 17.5% of his games this year, and 5.3% of his chances at the plate.

-- Carpenter has had at least one RBI in 31.6% of his games this season (18 of 57), with two or more RBI nine times (15.8%).
-He has also been responsible for three or more of his team's runs in four contests.
+- Carpenter has picked up an RBI in 31.0% of his games this season, with more than one RBI in 15.5% of his games.
+He has also produced three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.